Let US help YOU stay healthy, run faster and reach your potential

 The major difference between these two plans is the level of one-on-one coaching you receive.
 With our RunnersConnect schedule, you work with our team of coaches who work together to adjust your schedule and we rely on our coach-supported community to answer your questions.
 With our personal coaching plan you have one-on-one access to your specific coach who will always comment on and provide feedback for your workouts ansd answer every question you have.
 You can email and call your personal coach.

 Absolutely!
 You can change between any of the membership options if you choose.
 Just let us know and we'll switch your plan for you.

 Absolutely.
-We can create a schedule for every race distance from 5k to the marathon.
+We can create a schedule for every race distance from 5k to the ultra marathon.
 Whether you've never run a step before or you're an experienced veteran trying to break 3 hours for the marathon, your schedule will be custom created and meticulously written just for you.
 We've compiled data from the training plans of thousands of successful runners, applied the coaching principles of world-renowned coaches, and added in our 40 years of collective coaching experience.
 The result is a completely customized training schedule that is uniquely suited for your work/life schedule, strengths and weaknesses.